 Section III: The election will be conducted by official ballot to be counted by at least two duly appointed election officials.
 In addition, the board of directors may contract on an annual basis with an electronic voting facility or election officer that can accept and close electronic or absentee voting at such time is necessary to provide results to election officials at least 24 hours in advance of the scheduled annual election meeting.
 Such voting results shall not be opened or tabulated until votes at the annual election meeting are cast and in the process of being counted.

 Section IV: The executive vice-president shall take office as president if the incumbent for any reason, including death, resignation or removal for cause, vacates the office.
 The executive vice-president shall act as chair at any board meeting at which the president is absent.
 The executive vice-president shall generally assist the president in his or her role as the chief executive officer of the chapter.
 If the president and executive vice president are both unable to carry out their duties, executive power shall flow to the following officers, in order: the secretary, the treasurer, the immediate past president.

 ARTICLE VI: Board of Directors

-Section II: Among the 13 professional voting members of the board of directors, shall be a president, executive vice-president, immediate past president (a non-elected seat), vice-president for membership, vice-president for programming, secretary and treasurer and six other professional members who shall serve as directors-at-large.
+Section II: Among the nine professional voting members of the board of directors, shall be a president, executive vice-president, immediate past president (a non-elected seat), secretary, and treasurer and three other professional members who shall serve as directors-at-large.
 All members of the board of directors shall be elected for one-year terms at an annual election meeting as provided herein.